produced the name of Chave. It was given to a bald headed man. Further research revealed that the name is derived from the French expression

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations

 under which the name Chave has appeared include Chafy, Chafe, Chafee, Chafey, Chaff, Chaffe, Chaffee and many more.

-More information is included under the topic Early Chave Notables in all our PDF Extended History products
+is included in all our PDF Extended History products

 and printed products wherever possible.